DerwenAI/ERKG/article/draft.md

   - US Small Business Administration `PPP Loans over $150K` (PPP)

 Two of these datasets are public, and one is available commercially.
-You can obtain full version of each dataset from the links given below.
+You can obtain a full version of each dataset from the links given below.
 In this tutorial we'll use versions of these datasets which have been constrained to businesses within the Las Vegas metropolitan area.
 We've also included a `DATA_SOURCE` column to each dataset, so we can load and track records in Senzing later.